-- A tutor can offer academic support to your child, if they have missed out on some of their learning, whether through illness, absence, a lack of understanding at school ... or a lack of effort.
+5. A tutor can offer academic support to your child if they have missed out on some of their learning, whether through illness, absence, a lack of understanding at school ... or a lack of effort.
 A short, direct and intensive course of lessons can profoundly impact your child's performance and confidence.

-- A tutor can help develop your child's confidence in a subject.
-The more confident a child feels with their schoolwork, the more they are able to develop
+6. A tutor can help develop your child's confidence in a subject.
+The more confident a child feels with their schoolwork, the more they can develop and progress their skills and knowledge.

-- If your child is struggling with homework from school, the tutor can provide support to help them with this.
+9. If your child is struggling with homework from school, the tutor can provide support to help them with this.
 If your child is not receiving enough homework from school to consolidate their learning, the tutor can provide this.

-Parents are encouraged to sit in on some of the tuition, if they would wish, to enable them to watch the tutor at work, and to pick up some of their strategies and skills, which they can also then use to consolidate their child's learning, when the tutor is not there.
+Parents are encouraged to sit in on some of the tuition, if they would wish, to enable them to watch the tutor at work and to pick up some of their strategies and skills, which they can also then use to consolidate their child's learning when the tutor is not there.

 With many years of experience in teaching children on a one-to-one basis, we know that children often make remarkable progress in only a few weeks.
 Ability, self-belief, confidence, enjoyment … all begin to take root and grow.